yeepio/yeep/docs/methods/user.deletePicture.md

 ***

-## Requires auth
+## Auth logic

+### A. Performing on another user

-Requestor must be authenticated and assigned with global `yeep.user.write` permission to set the profile picture of another user.
+Requestor must be authenticated and assigned with `yeep.user.write` permission in _global_ scope to set the profile picture of another user.

+### B. Requestor is same as user

-Otherwise, users are able to delete their own profile picture.
+Users are able to delete their own profile picture without explicit permissions.

 ## Parameters